Sz-Tim/NR995_Module_9/1_intro_vcs/readme.md

 ## Git
 Git is a distributed VCS
 You can use git completely on your local computer to track your project files, but there are several great cloud-based services for connecting your local repository to a remote repository.
 They're free, it gives you a full backup, and they have a bunch of extra features, so there's no reason not to.
-Git works by taking full snapshots of files that have changed Here's the workflow when you're using git
+Git works by taking full snapshots of files that have changed -- commit hashes Here's the workflow when you're using git
 - Work like usual
 - Save like usual